-The Company has no investor relations agreements in place as at the date of this MD&A. Investor relations functions are undertaken by the Company's CEO, Gijsbert Groenewegen, and Executive Chairman, Bruce Bragagnolo.
+Investor relations functions are undertaken by the Company's CEO, Gijsbert Groenewegen, and Executive Chairman, Bruce Bragagnolo.
+Subsequent to June 30, 2023, the Company entered into an investor relations agreement with Kin Communications Inc.

 Proposed Transactions

 There are no proposed transactions.